NVIDIA/cuda-samples/README.md

 For executables to run one time only with arguments, specify each argument as a list entry.
 Each entry in the JSON file will be appended to the command line, separated by a space.

+All applications execute from their current directory, so all paths are relative to the application's location.

+Note that if an application needs no arguments, this entry is optional.
+An executable found without a matching entry in the JSON will just run as `./application` from its current directory.

 Configuration example:
 ```json
 "ptxgen": {